+The One Vision One Voice campaign is aligned with the Opening Doors Federal Strategic Plan.
+It is this campaign that is allowing the City of Norman to move from a shelter based service system to a housing based system with appropriate services.
 The City plans to address gaps for the chronic homeless by supporting the efforts of Continuum of Care Steering Committee of Cleveland County and Continuum of Care system.